You are here

 Absolutely, and as touched on in my previous answer, there are massive amounts of efforts and resource being put into STEM programs around the world for girls, as well as organizations such as Girls Who Code who are providing free training and programs to get girls interested in computer sciences and technology.

-Find out more about the RARE Scholarship for our Exectuive MBA in Creative Leaderhip.
-Applications are open until November 30th.
+Find out more about the Scholarship and Tuition Funds opportunities for our Exectuive MBA in Creative Leaderhip.